 How to scan QR codes via Control Center

-First, you must manually enable the Control Center shortcut.
+First, you must add the shortcut to your Control Center.

-1) Open the Settings app on your iPhone or iPad with iOS 12 or later.
+1) Open the Settings app on your iPhone or iPad.

 2) Choose Control Center from the list.